Brinkley97/spiking-zoo/README.md

-├── data_loader.py        # Contains the base code for loading data ├── demos                 # Main folder to run and test our library ├── load_cifar.py       # Main notebook to load and visualize CIFAR10 dataset └── README.md             # Project documentation
+├── data_loader.py        # Contains the base code for loading data ├── demos                 # Main folder to run and test our library ├── load_cifar.py       # Main notebook to load and visualize CIFAR10 dataset ├── requirements.txt      # Contains the dependencies needed to run code └── README.md             # Project documentation